Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic index chart | Insulin index chart | Blog | Subscribe

 Appearance, Taste, and Use

-Soybeans are mature beans typically dried before being used to make soy products such as tofu, soy milk, and soy sauce.
+Soybeans are mature beans typically dried before being used to make soy products such as tofu, tempeh, miso, soy milk, and soy sauce.
 They are also used in various food products as a source of protein and fiber.
-Soybeans can also be boiled and eaten as such.
+Soybeans can also be boiled and eaten as such or added to soups, stews, and sauces.

-Edamame beans, on the other hand, are immature soybeans that are harvested when they are still green and tender.
+Edamame beans, also known as vegetable soybeans, are immature soybeans that are harvested when they are still green and tender.
 They are commonly served as a snack or appetizer in Japanese cuisine, often steamed or boiled in salted water and served with soy sauce or other seasonings.
+They may also be added to salads, soups, rice, and pasta dishes.

 Edamame pods are small, green, and plump; the beans inside are bright green and typically about the size of a fingernail.
 On the other hand, soybean pods are larger and flatter than edamame pods, and the beans inside are a pale, creamy color with a slightly wrinkled texture.